 Two months ago, back at the end of February, we announced that we had begun the substantial undertaking of building an entirely new Gmail Meter from the ground up.
 As typical with software development, we grossly underestimated just how much time this task would take.
 And for full disclosure, besides Gmail Meter, we here at ShuttleCloud have several projects with a couple large enterprises that take up much of our time.

-I know that software development can sometimes seem like a bit of a black box, but this does not meant that the process can’t be readily understandable.
-With that said, we would like to update everyone on what we’ve been doing, or what’s taking us so long.
+I know that software development can sometimes seem like a bit of a black box, but this does not mean that the process can’t be readily understandable.
+With that said, we would like to update everyone on what we’ve been doing.

 Lessons learned in software development

 First though, let’s recap and take a retrospective on some of the lessons we’ve learned in 2016.
-Starting in about December or January, we began receiving an increasing number of emails reporting a series of error messages.
+Starting in December, we began receiving an increasing number of emails reporting a series of error messages.
 While looking into the cause of these messages, we vastly improved our internal error reporting system.
-Doing so made us realizes that the error messages themselves were being sent by Google, and that we had absolutely no control over the content or the sending of these messages.
+Doing so made us realize that the error messages themselves were being sent by Google, and that we had absolutely no control over the content or the sending of these messages.